Le Monde des religions, January-February 2005 —

 Editorial —

-When I began working in publishing and the press in the late 1980s, religion interested no one.
-Today, through multiple forms, religion is invading the media.
-In fact, the 21st century is opening with an increased influence of "religious fact" in the course of the world and societies.
+When I started working in publishing and journalism in the late 1980s, religion held no interest for anyone.
+Today, in its many forms, religion pervades the media.
+Indeed, the 21st century opens with an increased influence of "religious phenomena" on the course of world events and societies.
 Why?
-Today we are confronted with two very different expressions of religion: the awakening of identity and the need for meaning.
-The awakening of identity concerns the entire planet.
-It arises from the confrontation of cultures, from new political and economic conflicts that mobilize religion as the emblem of identity of a people, a nation, or a civilization.
+We are currently confronted with two very different expressions of religion: the resurgence of identity and the need for meaning.
+The resurgence of identity concerns the entire planet.
+It arises from the clash of cultures, from new political and economic conflicts that mobilize religion as an emblem of identity for a people, a nation, or a civilization.
 The need for meaning primarily affects the secularized and de-ideologized West.
-Ultramodern individuals distrust religious institutions, they intend to be the legislators of their own lives, they no longer believe in the bright future promised by science and politics: they nevertheless continue to be confronted with the great questions of origin, suffering, death.
-Likewise, they need rites, myths and symbols.
-This need for meaning re-examines the great philosophical and religious traditions of humanity: the success of Buddhism and mysticism, the revival of esotericism, the return to Greek wisdom.
+Ultramodern individuals distrust religious institutions; they intend to be the architects of their own lives; they no longer believe in the bright future promised by science and politics; yet they continue to grapple with the fundamental questions of origin, suffering, and death.
+Similarly, they need rites, myths, and symbols.
+This need for meaning re-examines the great philosophical and religious traditions of humanity: the success of Buddhism and mysticism, the revival of esotericism, and the return to Greek wisdom.

-The awakening of religion in its two aspects, identity and spirituality, evokes the dual etymology of the word religion: to gather and to connect.
-Human beings are religious animals because they look to the heavens and question the enigma of existence.
-They gather to welcome the sacred.
-They are also religious because they seek to connect with their fellow human beings in a sacred bond based on transcendence.
+The resurgence of religion, with its dual aspects of identity and spirituality, evokes the word's dual etymology: to gather and to connect.
+Human beings are religious animals because their gaze is turned towards the heavens, and they question the enigma of existence.
+They gather themselves to receive the sacred.
+They are also religious because they seek to connect with their fellow human beings in a sacred bond founded on transcendence.
 This dual vertical and horizontal dimension of religion has existed since the dawn of time.
-Religion has been one of the main catalysts for the birth and development of civilizations.
+Religion has been one of the principal catalysts for the birth and development of civilizations.
 It has produced sublime things: the active compassion of saints and mystics, charitable works, the greatest artistic masterpieces, universal moral values, and even the birth of science.
-But in its hard-line form, it has always fueled and legitimized wars and massacres.
-Religious extremism also has its two aspects.
+But in its harsher form, it has always fueled and legitimized wars and massacres.
+Religious extremism, too, has its two sides.
 The poison of the vertical dimension is dogmatic fanaticism or delusional irrationality.
 A kind of pathology of certainty that can drive individuals and societies to all extremes in the name of faith.
-The poison of the horizontal dimension is racist communitarianism, a pathology of collective identity.
-The explosive mixture of the two gave rise to witch hunts, the Inquisition, the assassination of Yitzhak Rabin, and 9/11.
+The poison of this horizontal dimension is racist communitarianism, a pathology of collective identity.
+The explosive mix of the two gave rise to witch hunts, the Inquisition, the assassination of Yitzhak Rabin, and 9/11.

 Faced with the threats they pose to the planet, some European observers and intellectuals are tempted to reduce religion to its extremist forms and condemn it wholesale (for example, Islam = radical Islamism).
-This is a serious error that has the effect of amplifying what we are trying to combat.
-We will only succeed in defeating religious extremism by also recognizing the positive and civilizing value of religions and by accepting their diversity; by admitting that man has an individual and collective need for the sacred and for symbols; by attacking the root of the evils that explain the current success of the instrumentalization of religion by politics: North-South inequalities, poverty and injustice, the new American imperialism, overly rapid globalization, contempt for traditional identities and customs...
+This is a grave error that only amplifies the very thing we intend to combat.
+We will only succeed in defeating religious extremism by also recognizing the positive and civilizing value of religions and accepting their diversity; by acknowledging that humanity needs the sacred and symbols, both individually and collectively; by addressing the root causes of the ills that explain the current success of the political manipulation of religion: North-South inequalities, poverty and injustice, a new American imperialism, overly rapid globalization, and contempt for traditional identities and customs.
 The 21st century will be what we make of it.
-Religion can be just as much a symbolic tool used in policies of conquest and destruction as a catalyst for individual development and world peace in the diversity of cultures.
+Religion could be just as much a symbolic tool used in the service of policies of conquest and destruction as it could be a catalyst for individual fulfillment and world peace within the diversity of cultures.